 • The average aid package at Carthage covers nearly two-thirds of total costs.

-• Carthage awards more than $20.3 million in assistance, with $14 million in grants and scholarships, the kind of assistance that you don’t need to pay back.
+• Carthage awards more than $20 million in assistance to incoming students each year, with $2 million in competitive scholarships — the kind of assistance that you don’t need to pay back.

 • All academic majors can be completed in four years.
 Schools with lower fees cannot always assure a four-year track, in effect raising overall cost in terms of tuition and lost wages.

 Carthage is a private institution, so tuition is the same for in-state and out-of-state students.